kitschpatrol/yanki-obsidian/README.md

 - **One** Obsidian note maps to **one** Anki note.

-- The **structure** of the Markdown in your Obsidian notes determine the **types** of Anki notes they become.
+- The **structure** of the Markdown in your Obsidian notes determines the **types** of Anki notes they become.
 No extra syntax or Anki-specific markup is required — just pure Markdown.

   This also means that your flashcard notes remain nice and legible in Obsidian, and you don't have to deal with the cognitive switch of ` ```fenced``` ` regions and Anki's rather noisy templating syntax.